krzyzanowskim/CryptoSwift/README.md

 ```

-Note: GCM instance is not intended to be reused.
+**Note**: GCM instance is not intended to be reused.
 So you can't use the `GCM` from encoding, do decoding.

 ##### AEAD